 Yahodee Masqala in Hadiya Ethiopia

-The Yaahode Masqala is a Cherished Hadiya People’s New Year Celebration Tradition, not Necessarily a Religious One
+The Yahodee is a Cherished Hadiya People’s New Year Celebration Tradition, not Necessarily a Religious One

 ያማርኛዉን ትርጉም ለማንበብ ሊንኩ ይህ ነዉ።

-The fact that Yaahode Masqala shares one of its month-long celebration days with Ethiopian Orthodox Tewahedo Cross Day is purely accidental.
+The fact that Yahodee shares one of its month-long celebration days with Ethiopian Orthodox Tewahedo Cross Day is purely accidental.

-There is a tendency in the dominant culture in Ethiopia to associate Yahode Maskqalaa with the “finding of the cross of Jesus” of the Ethiopian Orthodox Tewahido Church.
-This is a completely inaccurate understanding of the most cherished, month-long, new year celebration of the people of Hadiya and many other groups in the southern part of Ethiopia.
+There is a tendency in the dominant culture in Ethiopia to associate Yahodee with the “finding of the cross of Jesus” of the Ethiopian Orthodox Tewahido Church.
+This is a completely inaccurate understanding of the most cherished, month-long, new year celebration of the people of Hadiya and many other groups in the central and southern regions of Ethiopia.
 (I will mostly use Hadiya in the rest of this article as a representative.)

-That is not to say that the Church crated this myth.
-We can attribute this to the lack of knowledge about history, culture, and values of the people of Hadiya and that of other southerners who continue to face marginalization at the country level.
+That is not to say that the Church created this myth.
+We can attribute this to the lack of knowledge about history, culture, and values of the people of Hadiya and that of other people in the region who continue to face marginalization at the country level.
 It is not surprising that their histories and cultures, too, continue to face marginalization.

 There is no issue with Hadiya followers of Orthodox Tewahido, Protestantism, Catholic religions celebrating these two holidays together, but with the knowledge that they are two different things historically and culturally and with a deep understanding that the proximity of dates is just a matter of accidental coincidence.

-By assigning the Yahode Masqalaa religious meaning rather than the cultural one, Ethiopia’s dominant culture somewhat successfully excluded Muslim Ethiopians from the cultural aspects of the celebration and their ancestral heritage.
-On the day of ‘Mesqel’ ETV, Walta, Fana, and other outlets open their broadcast by saying something like “ለክርትና ሀይማኖት ተከታዮች እንኩዋን ለብርሃነ መስቀሉ አደረሳችሁ”, roughly translated as “Happy Mesqel holiday for all Christians” This is an absolute outrage for the people of Hadiya coming from the tax payers supported (includes the Hadiya) national media.
+By assigning the Yahodee religious meaning rather than the cultural one, Ethiopia’s dominant culture somewhat successfully excluded Muslim Ethiopians from the cultural aspects of the celebration and their ancestral heritage.
+On the day of ‘Mesqel’ ETV, Walta, Fana, and other outlets open their broadcast by saying something like “ለክርትና ሀይማኖት ተከታዮች እንኩዋን ለብርሃነ መስቀሉ አደረሳችሁ”, roughly translated as “Happy Mesqel holiday for all Christians” This is an absolute outrage for the people of Hadiya coming from the taxpayers supported (includes the Hadiya) national media.

 Because of this and other misrepresentations being repeated endlessly for many years, I have observed some Muslim Hadiya trying to distance themselves from this great celebration.
 I have observed this nationwide as well.